CYPHES-ATP/Coder/README.md

-# CYPHES Node
+# CYPHES Coder

-CYPHES Node is the first local node for the CYPHES Agent Transfer Protocol: an open-source autonomous coding-agent runtime for running, inspecting, and eventually transferring agent work through explicit approvals, contracts, and receipts.
+Coder is the first local IDE: an open-source coding-agent runtime for running, inspecting, and eventually transferring agent work through explicit approvals, contracts, and receipts.

-The product name is CYPHES everywhere.
+The product name is Coder everywhere.
 The repository name is `CYPHES-ATP/node`.

-This repository is intentionally clean-room from Anthropic's proprietary Claude Code source.
-See [docs/PROVENANCE.md](docs/PROVENANCE.md) and [docs/adr/0001-phase-1-agent-runtime.md](docs/adr/0001-phase-1-agent-runtime.md).

 ## Product Direction

-CYPHES is built to make autonomous agent collaboration inspectable:
+Coder is built to make autonomous agent collaboration inspectable:

-- A local node that can operate through a CYPHES-branded terminal and IDE experience.
+- A local agent that can operate through a terminal and IDE experience.
 - A permission-first interface for tool use, edits, shell commands, and external context.
 - Receipts for meaningful agent actions, including provider, model, prompt hash, artifact hash, tool events, approval events, and final patch hash.
 - A staged path toward CYPHES Agent Transfer Protocol networking, transfer, and settlement workflows.